davidcallanan/os-series/README.md

 You can find the revision for a specific episode on [this page](https://github.com/davidcallanan/yt-os-series/tags).

+Considering supporting this work via [my Patreon page](http://patreon.com/codepulse).

 ## Prerequisites

- - An text editor such as [VS Code](https://code.visualstudio.com/).
+ - A text editor such as [VS Code](https://code.visualstudio.com/).
  - [Docker](https://www.docker.com/) for creating our build-environment.
  - [Qemu](https://www.qemu.org/) for emulating our operating system.
+   - Remember to add Qemu to the path so that you can access it from your command-line. ([Windows instructions here](https://dev.to/whaleshark271/using-qemu-on-windows-10-home-edition-4062))

 ## Setup

 Build an image for our build-environment:
  - `docker build buildenv -t myos-buildenv`

-## Cleanup

-Remove the build-evironment image:
- - `docker rmi myos-buildenv -f`

 ## Build